 - Assignee changed from Boone Gorges to Dominic Giglio

 Dom, will you research this a bit?
 If it ends up being simple to throw together a quick plugin (like, a couple dozen lines), just do it.
 If it's more complicated than that, please report back and we can talk about options.

-#5 Updated by Dominic Giglio over 9 years ago
+#5 Updated by Dominic Giglio almost 10 years ago

 I'm a little confused by this issue.
 I've changed my password on the Commons, both from the login page / home page dropdown and by clicking on the "lost your password?" link on the profile settings page and both send an email with a link to a page that lets you choose a new password.
 Is there someplace else that causes a randomly generated password to be issued to one of our users?